Can one hear the shape of a target zone?: Proof of Proposition 2

-For case a), standard boundary techniques cannot be applied as in the Gaussian case, and hence the limit $W= W_c$ explains the regime transition observed in the spectrum.
+Since the contact point $W_c$ decreases as $\beta$ increases, there exists a $\beta^e$ for which $W_c = W$.
+For all $\beta > \beta_e$, standard boundary fitting techniques cannot be applied as in the Gaussian case, and hence the limit $W= W_c$ explains the regime shift observed in the spectrum.
 This is due to the fact that for large $\beta$ the honeymoon effect range becomes effectively large enough to preclude the possible existence of a target zone.
+The eigenvalue jump can be obtained by examining the boundary conditions given by \eqref{SM1}, and separating the contribution to the smooth-fitting at the boundaries given by the eigenfunction from the one given by the fundamental drift and obtain: